 In his first act as Sri Lanka's new Prime Minister, Mr Junius Jayawardene, has named his Cabinet, which includes one woman.

-In his first act as Sri Lanka's new Prime Minister, Mr Junius Jayawardene, has named his Cabinet, which includes one woman.
+Background: In his first act as Sri Lanka's new Prime Minister, Mr Junius Jayawardene, has named his Cabinet, which includes one woman.
 Afterwards, the Prime Minister and his 20 member team were quickly sworn in by the country's President.
 And while Mr Jayawardene was busy getting down to the tasks of government Sri Lankans living in the capital Colombo have been enjoying a day off from work because of a Government order to close down the city.

 SYNOPSIS: The streets were deserted.
 With commercial life in Colombo brought to a standstill, there was little reason for anyone to venture into the city centre.
 The Government ban was ordered to lessen the likelihood of any violence resulting from victory celebrations.